CharOConnell/lettuce-cook/README.md

 - For the layout for the recipe cards, I used [this page](https://getbootstrap.com/docs/4.1/utilities/display/) as a reference
 - The dropdown menu was styled using the Bootstrap "navbar" item, found [here](https://getbootstrap.com/docs/4.0/components/navbar/)
 - For extra help with the form to only send the desired values to the database, I used information from this [forum question](https://stackoverflow.com/questions/11556958/sending-data-from-html-form-to-a-python-script-in-flask)
+- For cloning a GitHub repository, the instructions were taken from [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)